Managing Money with WooPayments

 ↑ Back to top

-Similar to deposits and transactions above, you can also download your dispute data in the form of a CSV file for later use in Microsoft Excel, Google Sheets, Apple’s Numbers, or some other spreadsheet editing applications.
+Similar to payouts and transactions above, you can also export your dispute data in the form of a CSV file for later use in Microsoft Excel, Google Sheets, Apple’s Numbers, or some other spreadsheet editing applications.

 To download all your transactions, simply go to Payments > Disputes and click the Download button at the top of the list.